 so speaking of 'The Twelve Dates of Christmas' I do have the physical book it's just buried under like the towers like next to me right now so I can't grab it but the '12 dates of Christmas' came out last year and it's about an older female as well she's 34 years old she has no luck in the love department and in the relationship department.

 So she decides to go on '12 dates' before Christmas and she thinks that this is a great idea because she has bound to find love with these 12 guys but then what happens is that like there is one disastrous date after the other and she's starting to lose hope in finding a relationship before Christmas

 but obviously she finds someone that she least expects and she falls in love with them so I don't know that sounds pretty fun too as well okay.

 10. Duke, Actually: A Novel

-Anyways that is just a quick wrap up of all the best holiday romance books that I did read so far hopefully you guys have some books to add to your reading list and maybe some books to take off for your collection, I don't know but I'll see you guys again next time bye.
+Anyways that is just a quick wrap-up of all the best holiday romance books that I did read so far hopefully you guys have some books to add to your reading list and maybe some books to take off from your collection, I don't know but I'll see you guys again next time bye.